Privacy Policy³

 We may only carry out automated profiling or decision making that has a legal or similarly significant effect on an individual in the following circumstances:

-• It is necessary for the entry into or performance of a
+• It is necessary for the entry into or performance of a contract

-• Based on the individual’s explicit
+• Based on the individual’s explicit consent

-• Otherwise authorised by
+• Otherwise authorised by law

 In these circumstances, we must:

-• Give individuals detailed information about the automated
+• Give individuals detailed information about the automated processing

-• Offer simple ways for them to request human intervention or challenge any decision about
+• Offer simple ways for them to request human intervention or challenge any decision about them

-• Carry out regular checks and user testing to ensure our systems are working as
+• Carry out regular checks and user testing to ensure our systems are working as intended

-Third parties
+Third Parties

-Using third party controllers and processors
+Using third party controllers and processors:

 As a data controller we must have written contracts in place with any third-party data controllers and/or data processors that we use.
-The contract must contain specific clauses which set out our and their liabilities, obligations and responsibilities.
+The contract must contain specific clauses which set out our and their liabilities, obligations, and responsibilities.

 As a data controller, we must only appoint processors who can provide sufficient guarantees under GDPR and that the rights of data subjects will be respected and protected.